Bootham Park Hospital

 Bootham Park Hospital was a psychiatric hospital, located in the Bootham district of York, England.
 It was managed by the Tees, Esk and Wear Valleys NHS Foundation Trust.
 The main building is a Grade I listed building.

 History

 Construction and operation

 In 1772, Robert Hay Drummond, the Archbishop of York, decided along with "twenty-four Yorkshire gentlemen" to establish an asylum, to be known as the "County Lunatic Asylum, York".
 A committee was established, and the architect John Carr was co-opted with a pledge of 25 guineas.
 Carr's patron, the Marquis of Rockingham, pledged 100 guineas, and a total of £2,500 was subscribed.
 By July 1773, £5,000 had been promised, and Carr's scheme to accommodate 54 patients was approved on 25 August.
 The building was completed in 1777.

-Following criticism about the handling of inmates at the asylum and the death of Hannah Mills, who was a Quaker, led the local Quaker community to found a new asylum known as The Retreat in 1790.
+Following criticism about the handling of inmates at the asylum and the death of Hannah Mills, who was a Quaker, the local Quaker community founded a new asylum known as The Retreat in 1790.
 The asylum became Bootham Park Hospital in 1904 and it joined the National Health Service in 1948.